longa2/digits/index.md

 - Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).
 - Quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Next.js ESLint rules](https://nextjs.org/docs/app/building-your-application/configuring/eslint) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

-The goal of this template is to help you get quickly started doing Next.js development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and database manipulation.
+The goal of this application is to help you store and edit your contacts using Next.js.

 To keep this codebase simple and small, some important capabilities are intentionally excluded from this template: